 - Use the testing pyramid to split the tests between approximately: 80 % of the tests should be unit tests, 15 % is integration tests and 5 % is UI tests.
 Note, even with this automation in place, there will be a need for manual exploratory testing.

-- Having a super efficient, pull oriented delivery process where developers are QA actually work together and share the QA work instead of relying on only handovers.
+- Having a super-efficient, pull oriented delivery process where developers are QA actually work together and share the QA work instead of relying on only handovers.
 Sometimes the developer will be confident doing the manual exploratory testing (eg. for technical changes with simple regression scope) and sometimes he would want help with the QA either in the form of the QA telling him what to test or delegate the complete regression test to the QA.
-All of this will remove bottlenecks.
+Doing collaboration instead of handovers will remove bottlenecks as the developer is able to help the QA with the testing work and vice versa.

 - For my recommended process approaches, check my continuous delivery post, where I recommend creating feature environments for every pull request and do the testing there before it is shipped to production as soon as the pull request is merged to master.
 That way, your team can easily do 5+ releases a day and even with more confidence than if you did a traditional “bulk-stage” of many features, because the delta is smaller in every release, making mistakes easier to spot.